'500g of meth a week': Albion Park mum charged with drug supply

 The supermarket worker is yet to enter pleas to supplying a commercial amount of a prohibited drug, supplying an indictable amount of a prohibited drug, and organising a drug premises.

-Batcheldor came under the notice of the State Crime Command Raptor South Squad last month when her accused upline supplier was allegedly found with 20 kilograms of meth after he was stopped on the Pacific Highway on April 17.
+Batcheldor came under the notice of the State Crime Command Raptor South Squad after an alleged upline supplier was stopped by police on the Pacific Highway on April 17.

 Police will allege Batcheldor supplied the drugs to the woman after they pulled her over and uncovered them during a search.
 The woman was also arrested and refused bail.